tliefheid/graphite-exporter/README.md

   - graphite: The name of the graphite connection to use.
   - query: The graphite query to execute.
 Wildcard `*` is allowed.
   - *namespace*: Default prefix for this target.
 The namespace will be prefixed to the metric name.
-  - *labels*: Add fixed labels to your metrics
+  - *labels*: Add fixed labels to your metrics.
+  - *wildcards*: Add labels based on your query.
+Query is split on `.`.
+Starts counting at 0.
+See [wildcard labels](#wildcard-labels) below for more info.

 keys in *italics* are optional